 Russelia equisetiformis is a plant that belongs to Scrophulariaceae family.
 It is native to Mexico but it has naturalized in Florida, Hawaii and countries with tropical climate such as Nigeria and Kenya.
 Its common names are firecracker plant, coral plant and fountain plant.
 Russelia equisetiformis has been reported to have anti-inflammatory, analgesic and membrane stabilizing properties.
-It has also been reported to promote hair growth.^{5, 6} Methanol extract of the plant has also been reported to be useful in treating kidney stones and diabetes mellitus.^{8, 9} Some reference works reported that Russelia equisetiformis contain bioactive compounds such as triterpenes of the lupane type, russectinol and russeliaoside.10 Total phenolic content of the plant has also been reported, especially its membrane-stabilizing effect, this study was designed to investigate the effect of extract of R. equisetiformis on paracetamol-induced liver injury in rats.
+It has also been reported to promote hair growth^{5,6}.
+Methanol extract of the plant has also been shown to possess central nervous system depressant activities in mice7.
+The plant has also been reported to be useful in treating kidney stones and diabetes mellitus^{8,9}.
+Some reference works reported that Russelia equisetiformis contains bioactive compounds such as triterpenes of the lupane type, russectinol and russeliaoside10.
+Total phenolic content of the plant has also been determined and quantified 11 .
+However, the hepatoprotective effect of R. equisetiformis has not been scientifically investigated, and since triterpenes and the other phytoconstituents of the plant are well-known for their biological activities, and some important biological properties of the plant have been reported, especially its membrane-stabilizing effect, this study was designed to investigate the effect of extract of R. equisetiformis on paracetamol-induced liver injury in rats.